AdobeDocs/commerce-extensibility/src/pages/events/installation.md

 ## Update Adobe I/O Events for Adobe Commerce

-Use the following procedure to update patch versions of Adobe I/O Events for Adobe Commerce, such as from V1.3.0 to V1.4.0.
+Use the following procedure to update minor or patch versions of Adobe I/O Events for Adobe Commerce, such as from V1.3.0 to V1.4.0.

 ## On-premise updates